FarronF/limerick-council-meetings/meetings/2024/09/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of The Municipal District of Newcastle West 3rd July 2024.md

 Limerick City and County Council will locate a disability bay in the carpark

-across from the Church subject to agreement.---
+across from the Church subject to agreement.
+---
 5

 10.